CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 The order of instantiation and use of these objects for sending audit events is as follows:

-1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object, create one for retrieving and holding configuration details for the mode that you require.
+1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object, create one for retrieving and holding configuration details for the mode you require.
 2. Use the [`AuditConnectionFactory`](#AuditConnectionFactory) to create the [`AuditConnection`](#AuditConnection) object by setting the [`CAF_AUDIT_MODE Environment Variable`](#CAF_AUDIT_MODE-environment-variable) and pass it the [`ConfigurationSource`](#ConfigurationSource).
 3. Create an [`AuditChannel`](#AuditChannel) object from the [`AuditConnection`](#AuditConnection) object.
 4. Use the [`AuditEventBuilder`](#AuditEventBuilder) object to construct and send audit event messages to the endpoint.